 AWARNING Accidental starting of the generator set during troubleshooting can cause severe personal injury or death.
 Disable the generator set before troubleshooting.

-When a fault comes on during operation, follow the procedures in Table 2 to locate and correct the problem.
-For any symptom not listed, contact an Onan Distributor for service.
+When a fault comes on during operation, follow the procedures in Table 4-1 to locate and correct the problem.
+For any symptom not listed, contact your distributor for service.

 Resetting the Control